 SECTION 1.
-The Board of Directors of the Company shall consist of three persons who shall be chosen by the stockholders annually, at the annual meeting of the Company, and who shall hold office for one year, and until their successors are elected and qualify.
+The Board of Directors of the Company shall consist of five persons who shall be chosen by the stockholders annually, at the annual meeting of the Company, and who shall hold office for one year, and until their successors are elected and qualify.

 SECTION 2.
-When any vacancy occurs among the Directors by death, resignation, disqualification or other cause, the stockholders, at any regular or special meeting, or at any adjourned meeting thereof, or the remaining Directors, by the affirmative vote of a majority thereof, shall elect a successor to hold office for the unexpired portion of the term of the Director whose place shall have become vacant and until his successor shall have been elected and shall qualify.
+When any vacancy occurs among the Directors by death, resignation, disqualification or other cause, the stockholders, at any regular or special meeting, or at any adjourned meeting thereof, or the remaining Directors, by the affirmative vote of a majority thereof, shall elect a successor to hold office for the unexpired protion of the term of the Director whose place shall have become vacant and until his successor. whose place shall have become vacant and until his successor shall have been elected and shall qualify.

-$\ensuremath{\mathsf{SECTION}}$ 3.
+SECTION 3.
 Meeting of the Directors may be held at the principal office of the company in the state of Arizona, or elsewhere, at such place or places as the Board of Directors may, from time to time, determine.